 The DNA ladder is a combination of various known-sized dsDNA molecules which is used as a reference during gel electrophoresis.

 Importance of DNA ladder:

 Now, let’s understand the importance of the DNA ladder using an example.
 See the image given below.

-The image is the results of agarose gel electrophoresis having different fragments of PCR amplicons.
-When we have not used a DNA ladder, is it conclusive?
+The image is the result of agarose gel electrophoresis with different fragments of DNA.
+What can you conclude from this gel plate?
+Is it conclusive?

-An ideal DNA ladder must have several characteristics which are required to complete the electrophoresis experiments.
+However, An ideal DNA ladder sould have several characteristics which the electrophoresis experiments need.

-- Different fragments of the DNA ladder must be separable from each other.
+- Every fragment of the ladder must be separable from each other.

-- If the DNA ladder contains the DNA gel loading dye in it, the component of gel loading dye must not affect the specificity of the DNA ladder.
+- The composition of DNA gel loading dye must not affect the specificity of the DNA ladder.

-- It must be stable enough to use for a longer period of time.
+- The ladder must be stable enough to use for a longer period of time.

 - The ladder must be highly purified (prefer chromatography-based purified DNA ladder).
 Don’t use it, if it contains some unnecessary or unknown fragments (in that case contact the manufacturer).